mverma45/fem-rsc/README.md

 # Frontend Mentor

-This is where my front end mentor projects are that I have worked on from <a href="https://www.frontendmentor.io" target="_blank">Frontend Mentor</a>.
+This is where my front end mentor projects are that I have worked on from <a href="https://www.frontendmentor.io">Frontend Mentor</a>.